Skip to main content

 Use-By-Date:

-Many medical products have both a standard “Expiration Date” and a “Use-By-Date” (i.e., “Beyond Use Date”) printed on the label or package.
+Many medical products have both a standard “Expiration Date” and a “Use-By-Date” (i.e., “Beyond Use Date”, “In Use Shelf Life”) printed on the label or package.

 Proper Disposal of Expired Drugs: